kumardinesh21/kumardinesh21/README.md

 ## Technical Skills

-An enthusiastic learner who's constantly working to learn new things and improve my skills to be the best version of myself.
-I have learned web development and have knowledge of HTML, CSS, Bootstrap & JavaScript.
-I’m currently learning React JS and MySQL.
+I'm an enthusiastic learner dedicated to expanding my skills and striving to reach new heights in backend development.
+I have a solid foundation in web development and am currently diving deeper into Django with Python, eager to master backend frameworks and database management systems.

 <p align="center">
 <img alt="C" src="https://img.shields.io/badge/c-%2300599C.svg?&style=for-the-badge&logo=c&logoColor=white" />